 In this video you’ll see a 360-degree view of Puerto Varas, its setting on Lake Llanquihue, and, in the distance, the two snow-capped volcanoes that are clearly seen from Puerto Varas.

-Editor’s Note: Learn more about Chile and other countries in our daily postcard e-letter.
-Sign up here for our free daily postcards and we’ll send you a FREE REPORT - Chile: Safe, Stable and Spectacular First World Living.
+Learn more about Chile and other countries in our daily postcard e-letter.
+Simply enter your email address below and we’ll send you a FREE REPORT – Chile: Safe, Stable and Spectacular First World Living.